Rakshitgupta1/PERSONAL-FINANCIAL-HEALTH-DASHBOARD/README.md

 - **VBA** — workflow automation (refresh, import, export)
 - **PivotTables & Charts** — dashboard visualization

-## Try It Yourself

-1. Clone this repo
-2. Open `Financial_Health_Dashboard.xlsm` (enable macros and content when prompted)
-3. Sample statement data is already loaded in `/Statements` — click **Refresh Data** to see it flow through the pipeline
-4. Try **Import New Statement** with the extra sample file in `/sample-data/` to see a new month get categorized and scored automatically

 > Note: all data in this repo is synthetic/dummy data generated for demonstration purposes — no real financial information is included.

 ## Why This Approach